You are here

 Conclusions

-Crop insurance represents an important risk-management tool for cotton producers.
-However, the decision regarding what type of crop insurance policy and what level of coverage to purchase can be quite complex.
-It is important for producers to carefully evaluate their coverage needs, taking into consideration any need for special provisions, marketing plans, participation in other government programs, and their current financial position.
-The goal should be to purchase a policy that provides adequate coverage that is cost effective and that integrates well with the other management strategies and objectives of the operation.
+Crop insurance is an important risk-management tool for cotton producers.
+However, deciding which type of crop insurance policy and level of coverage to purchase can be complex.
+It is essential for producers to carefully evaluate their coverage needs, considering any special provisions, marketing plans, participation in other government programs, and their current financial position.
+The goal should be to purchase a policy that provides adequate, cost-effective coverage and integrates well with the operation’s other management strategies and objectives.

 Cotton Incorporated funded the research for this project and publication.

-Reviewed by Brian Mills, PhD, Assistant Professor, Delta Research and Extension Center.
+Reviewed by Brian Mills, PhD, Assistant Professor, Agricultural Economics.
 Written by Lawrence L. Falconer, PhD, Extension Professor, Agricultural Economics.
 This publication is based on previous work by John D. Anderson, Keith H. Coble, and Walt Stephens.

 Print Friendly, PDF & Email